Rasputin the Mad Monk: Production

 "I think it's the best thing Chris Lee's ever done," said Sharp in 1992.
 "Rasputin was supposed to have had this ability to hypnotise people, well Chris practically developed that ability."

 Filming started 8 June.
 Don Sharp says the budget was cut during filming, causing the loss of several key scenes.
-He also claims Yusopov's lawyers threatened Hammer shortly before filming was to commence, necessitating last minute rewriting of the script.
+He also claims Yusupov's lawyers threatened Hammer shortly before filming was to commence, necessitating last minute rewriting of the script.
 Filming occurred at Bray Studios in Berkshire.

 A scene of Sonia's suicide was filmed but not shown.

 The original ending had the lifeless Rasputin lying on the ice with his hands held up to his forehead in benediction.
 However, it was considered controversial for religious reasons, and was removed.
 Stills of the original ending still exist.

 Sharp says the final fight scene between Francis Matthews and Christopher Lee was greatly cut by Tony Keys when Sharp had to leave the film during editing.
-Sharp had greatly enjoyed the experience of making his first two Hammer films - Kiss of the Vampire and Devil Ship Pirates - but not Rasputin.
+Sharp had greatly enjoyed the experience of making his first two Hammer films – Kiss of the Vampire and Devil Ship Pirates – but not Rasputin.
 However he did feel the film was "one of the best things Chris Lee's ever done".